List of Terminator: The Sarah Connor Chronicles characters: Eric

 Eric, portrayed by Billy Lush (introduced in "Self Made Man"), is a graduate student who works nights in a library.
 Eric allows Cameron off-hours access to the library.
-In appreciation, she brings him his favorite doughnuts (glazed, rainbow sprinkled and cinnamon twisted) at each visit.
+In appreciation, she brings him his favorite doughnuts at each visit.
 Cameron, who secretly studies literature and arcane world history, identifies him as her only friend.
 Dependent on a wheelchair, he is, like her, an amalgamation of biological material and machinery: organic tissues surrounded by a mechanized metal exoskeleton, in contrast to her organic tissues surrounding a mechanized metal endoskeleton.
 They are each somewhat socially isolated, and aware of their respective malfunctioning programming (his malignant chromosomes and her damaged CPU).
 Cameron reads Othello, the Moor of Venice at Eric's request.

 Cameron confides in Eric potentially compromising information for no tactical gain.
 Although unaware that Cameron is not human, or that her "brother" will save humanity from machines, Eric is entrusted with the knowledge that Cameron carries a concealed sidearm and has used it to protect her brother from people who wish to harm him.
 Using telephone directories as a backstop, she allows Eric to fire her 9 mm Glock pistol and gives him the still-hot bullet as a keepsake.
 Before Cameron traveled with John in "Complications" to destroy Cromartie's endoskeleton, she informed Eric that the two were going to Mexico to see a friend.
 Cameron has also confided in him her ill-ease concerning the "crazy blonde" whom John is dating.
 She does not pretend to struggle with his weight when she carries him upstairs to the film vault, nor does she conceal her ability to read a microfiche with her naked 'eye'.
 She tells Eric of her ability to calculate the date by the seemingly imperceptible movement of stars relative to each other, and reveals her superhuman diagnostic capabilities.
 Eric admits his previous battle with bone cancer but claims to be in remission.
 Cameron, however, diagnoses his Ewing's sarcoma, identifying a small secondary tumor in his arm, a possible tumor in his lungs, an eight percent decrease in his body weight over the preceding fortnight, and reduced muscle strength.
 Due to Cameron's lack of social skills and tact when revealing this to him, Eric becomes upset with her and tells her to leave.
 The next time Cameron visits the library at night, Eric is not there, but Cameron is instead accepted into the building by his apparent replacement.